We understand that you may have work, family, or other responsibilities that can interfere with your abiliity to seek help.

 An outpatient program, Medication Assisted Treatment (MAT) can cut down on the amount of time you’ll need to invest in recovery.
 It also eliminates much of the withdrawal symptoms associated with early recovery, so patients may pursue treatment in relative comfort.

-Since 2005, Crossroads has been at the forefront of treating patients with opioid use disorder.
-Currently operating more than 120 clinics across 10 states, Crossroads is a family of Doctors, Nurse Practitioners, Counselors, and Professionals dedicated to providing the most accessible and highest quality treatment options to combat the growing opioid epidemic and helping people with opioid use disorder start their path to recovery.
+Since 2005, Crossroads has been at the forefront of treating patients with opioid use disorder (OUD).
+Currently operating more than 110 clinics across 9 states, we are a family of doctors, nurse practitioners, counselors, and professionals dedicated to providing the most accessible and highest quality treatment options to combat the growing opioid epidemic and helping those with opioid use disorder start their path to recovery.

-Based in Greenville, South Carolina, Crossroads operates over 30 opioid treatment programs and around 100 office-based opioid treatment clinics in Colorado, Georgia, Kentucky, New Jersey, North and South Carolina, Pennsylvania, Tennessee, Texas, and Virginia.
-Crossroads uses evidence-based medication-assisted treatment (MAT) to help individuals struggling with opioid use disorder.
-This comprehensive approach to treatment, the gold standard in care for opioid use disorder, has been shown to prevent more deaths from overdose and lead to long-term recovery.
-We have helped people who are engaged with MAT enter recovery, rebuild relationships, obtain and sustain employment, become engaged parents, and create better lives for themselves, their families, and their communities.
+Based in Greenville, South Carolina, Crossroads operates over 20 opioid treatment programs and more than 85 office-based opioid treatment clinics in Georgia, Kentucky, New Jersey, North Carolina, South Carolina, Pennsylvania, Tennessee, Texas, and Virginia.
+Crossroads uses evidence-based medication assisted treatment (MAT) to help those with OUD create better lives for themselves, their families, and their communities.

 All Are Welcome at Crossroads